What is Rural?

 Nonmetropolitan (nonmetro) counties are outside the boundaries of metro areas and are further subdivided into two types:

-- Micropolitan statistical areas, or micro areas, are any nonmetro counties with an urban cluster of at least 10,000 persons.
+- Micropolitan statistical areas, or micro areas, are any nonmetro counties with an urban area of at least 10,000 and less than 50,000 persons.
 It is further defined as the central county of a micro area and adjacent outlying counties.
 As with metro areas, outlying counties are included if commuting to the central county is 25 percent or higher, or if 25 percent of the employment in the outlying county is made up of commuters from the central county.

 - Noncore counties are nonmetro counties that do not meet the requirements to be a micropolitan statistical area.